Financial Aid

 External Resources

 Students must notify us of any external resource(s) they will receive in a given academic year regardless of the amount.
-Students can use the External Resources form to accomplish this.
-The term “External Resources” applies to funds awarded and administered by an organization other than Lewis & Clark.
-External resources can include scholarships awarded by high schools, religious, civic, or other organizations; state and federally funded scholarships or grants not listed in this guide, or tuition benefits received from an employer.
+Please see instructions for reporting external resources.
+The term “External Resources” refers to funds the student secured on their own which are awarded and administered by an organization other than Lewis & Clark.
+External resources can include scholarships awarded by high schools, religious, civic, or other organizations; state and federally funded scholarships or grants not listed in this guide or tuition benefits received from an employer.

 To ensure proper accounting of the external resource, funds should be sent directly to our office.
 Although the entire resource amount may be sent in a single payment at the beginning of the academic year, it is College policy to divide scholarship funds equally between the fall and spring semesters.
 The scholarship donor may request a different distribution of the student’s funds by providing written instructions to our office with the scholarship payment.

 For many students, the receipt of external resources will not necessitate a financial aid award revision.
-In some cases, however, a student’s demonstrated financial need is already being met in full with federal, state and/or College resources before considering an external resource.
-In this situation, the College is required to reduce the amount of federal need-based aid offered so that the total aid does not exceed the demonstrated financial need.
-If such action is necessary, the College will reduce the need-based federal aid offered by the amount of the external resource(s) in the following order: Federal Perkins Loan, Federal subsidized Stafford Loan, Federal Work-Study and Federal SEOG.
+In some cases, however, a student’s demonstrated financial need is already being met in full with federal, state, and/or College resources before considering an external resource.
+In this situation, we are required to reduce federal need-based aid so that the student’s total award does not exceed demonstrated financial need.
+If such action is necessary, the College will reduce the need-based federal aid offered by the amount of the external resource(s) in the following order: Federal Direct Subsidized Stafford Loan, Federal Work-Study, and Federal SEOG.
 The Federal Pell Grant is not affected by the receipt of external resource(s).
 College scholarships and grants will be reduced only if the total amount of external resource(s) and College aid exceeds the total cost of attendance budget used to determine eligibility for financial aid.

 Sheryl Reed Smith Scholarship